motorcycle destinations

 You may spend most of your time exploring Baltimore before you depart on your motorcycle.
 You can check out the exotic aquatic wildlife being held at the National Aquarium.
 You can admire the exhibits at the Walters Art Museum or the American Visionary Art Museum.
 You can even learn about famous figures at the Edgar Allan Poe House & Museum or the Babe Ruth Birthplace & Museum.

 Heading westward, you will exit the premises of the city only to be met by Leakin Park and Patapsco Valley State Park.
-Continuing on the Baltimore National Pike, you will come in close proximity to Howard County Living Farm Heritage Museum, Crest Lawn Memorial Gardens, and Pfefferkorn Natural Environmental Area.
+Continuing on the Baltimore National Pike, you will come near Howard County Living Farm Heritage Museum, Crest Lawn Memorial Gardens, and Pfefferkorn Natural Environmental Area.

 After you have passed Frederick, you will notice Ballenger Creek Park and Othello Regional Park on the left-hand side of the highway you travel on towards the southern tip of Gathland State Park.